roboscienceorg/book/source/Introduction/overview.rst

 definitions of levels of autonomy for automobiles.
 This is strictly a characterization for commercially available ground vehicles.
 These are intended to provide a common set of definitions for the industry.
-A description of these levels can be found at the NHTSA (<https://www.nhtsa.gov/technology-innovation/automated-vehicles-safety>).
+A description of these levels can be found at the :index:`NHTSA` (<https://www.nhtsa.gov/technology-innovation/automated-vehicles-safety>).

 +-----------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+